gomorpheus/morpheus-apidoc/source/includes/_tools.md

 # Tools

-The Tools API endpoints provide access to Cypher, Archives, Image Builder and Migrations.
+The Tools API endpoints provide access to Cypher, Archives, Image Builder and Self Service.